Great Remodeling Choices 101: What Your Contractor Should Know

 Photos courtesy of Design Studio Interior Solutions

-This article is the second of a four-part series about making smart decisions before embarking on your home remodel project.
+This article is the second of a three-part series about making smart decisions before embarking on your home remodel project.

 Part one of this series covered the initial questions to ask when you’re looking for a general contractor.
 This installment goes a step further, addressing how to delve deeper once you have found a contractor you like—to ensure it’s a great match and that your dream remodel or rebuild is a success.